MicrosoftDocs/power-platform/power-platform/admin/copy-environment.md

 ### Next steps after copying an environment
  To ensure the newly created copy (target) environment does not impact your Production environment, once the copy operation is complete, two things happen:

 1. The newly created copy environment is placed in administration mode.
 Only those with System Administrator or System Customizer security roles can sign in and manage the copy environment.
-Regular Customer Engagement users cannot sign in and use the copy environment.
+Regular Dynamics 365 apps users cannot sign in and use the copy environment.

 2. Background operations are disabled in the copy environment.
 Disabled operations include workflows and synchronization with Microsoft Exchange.